-Looking back, there is general consensus that the international community failed in its response to the Rwandan Genocide through its indifference, despite efforts by individuals like LGen Dallaire.
-This indifference stemmed, in part, from the fact that these atrocities were perpetrated in a place and against a people that were unfamiliar to many in other parts of the world, including the West.
-During his presentation, LGen Dallaire observed that in practice we are more willing to intervene in violations against humans we recognize as similar to ourselves.
-Some of the negative responses to his calls for intervention called the crisis in Rwanda an “African problem.”
+These comments recalled for me a previous presentation that I had seen Dallaire give in 2013, as part of a panel specifically focused on the danger of indifference in the face of human rights violations.
+On this panel, Dallaire suggested that the international community’s indifference to Rwanda stemmed, in part, from the fact that these atrocities were perpetrated in a place and against a people that were unfamiliar to many in other parts of the world, including the West.
+He observed that in practice, we are often more willing to intervene in violations against people we recognize as similar to ourselves.
+For instance, some of the negative responses that he received to his calls for intervention viewed the crisis in Rwanda an “African problem.”
 Such reactions force us to consider whether we truly believe in the universality of human rights.
-Or, as LGen Dallaire asked us, do we perhaps believe that “some humans are more human than others,” which determines whether we intervene in crisis situations or not?
+Or, as Dallaire asked us, do we perhaps believe that “some humans are more human than others,” which determines whether we intervene in crisis situations or not.

-Face-to-face with the genocide, LGen Dallaire not only grasped its severity and acted in response, but he also bore witness to the humanity of those caught within it.
+Face-to-face with the genocide, Dallaire not only grasped its severity and acted in response, but he also bore witness to the humanity of those caught within it.
 He recalled a powerful moment where his convoy came across a child abandoned along a road:

 “I looked at him.
 His stomach was bloated, he was in rags, he was dirty, he was mangy, he had flies all around him.
 But then I looked into his eyes.
 And what I saw in the eyes of that little seven-year-old boy in the midst of that genocide and civil war was exactly what I saw in the eyes of my seven-year-old son when I left Québec City for Africa.
 They were the eyes of a human child, and they were exactly the same.
 That little boy, in the midst of that, was just as human as my son back home.”
-1

 I think of this story often in my work at the Canadian Museum for Human Rights.
-Last November I was in our Examining the Holocaust gallery, where there is a large photograph of a mother cradling her child in a field in Eastern Europe, as a soldier stands behind her holding a rifle.
+In November 2015, I was in our Examining the Holocaust gallery, where there is a large photograph of a mother cradling her child in a field in Eastern Europe, as a soldier stands behind her holding a rifle.
 It is an iconic photo, and one that I had seen countless times.
 But on this particular day, I looked again at the photo and noticed how the child’s legs dangled as his or her mother held them.
 I had never noticed how they dangled before, and I thought about how my son – who was three at this point – had grown to the point that his legs dangled similarly when I held him.
-And LGen Dallaire’s recollection about the sameness of the Rwandan child’s eyes and his own son’s eyes came rushing back.
+And Dallaire’s recollection about the sameness of the Rwandan child’s eyes and his own son’s eyes came rushing back.
 And I looked at that iconic picture with a new perspective that screamed in my mind the lived humanity of that mother and child in this grainy black-and-white image.
-Those legs were of a child that was just as human as my child.
+Those legs were of a child that was just as human as my little boy.

-You can learn more about Roméo Dallaire, and view the flak jacket that he wore during his Rwandan mission, in the Breaking the Silence gallery at the Canadian Museum for Human Rights.
+You can learn more about Roméo Dallaire, and view the flak jacket that he wore during his Rwandan mission, in the Museum’s Breaking the Silence gallery on Level 4.